tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

 ### PlayerController3D
-We need to change the `set_do_movement()` function in `PlayerController3D`, so that the code above works.
+We need to change the `set_do_movement()` function in `PlayerController3D`, so that the code above can be used in this way.
 The change is quite simple.
-We will just add the parameter of `delay` and implement the waiting logic, so that the function code runs after waiting.
+We will add the parameter of `delay` and implement the waiting logic, so that the function code runs after waiting.
 ```GDScript
 func set_do_movement(value : bool, delay : float = 0) -> void:
     if delay == 0: